Apr 10, 2020 · 3 min read

-So, if you’re acne-prone, you’ve come to the right place — and some of these moisturizers are great for dry, oily, and mature skin, too.
+So, if you’re acne-prone, you’ve come to the right place.
 Here are 5 of the best drugstore tinted moisturizers, based on their ingredients.

 A dewy, medium coverage formula with mineral pigments and a light, breathable finish.
 But the SPF on this tinted moisturizer falls a little short — you should use sunscreen with at least SPF 30.
 With nourishing aloe, jojoba, and cucumber extract, it packs enough hydration for dry skin.

 $6.00 for 0.85 oz ($7.06 per oz) via elf cosmetics

 Start your free trial (plus shipping and handling)

 This tinted moisturizer with buildable coverage and good SPF is especially great for mature skin.
 It has vitamin C to help boost UV protection and retinyl palmitate to help renew skin.
 Its ultra-moisturizing formula makes for a super glowy finish best for dry skin.

 $9.97 for 1.10 oz ($9.06 per oz) via Neutrogena

 An oil-free tinted moisturizer designed with oily skin in mind, this one works to keep skin hydration balanced while controlling shine — but it doesn’t have SPF.
 It has an impressive shade range (21 options!) with a natural finish, perfect for a no makeup look.
 This is a good tinted moisturizer for oily skin because dimethicone helps to seal in moisture while protecting skin.